mn1340340/SimonGame/README.md

 ECE241(Digital Systens) Final Project

 Inspired by the Simon Memory Game
-- Press key to begin
+- Press any key to begin
 - Computer will generate a random sequence of lights of increasing difficulty, shown on the DE1-SoC FPGA board and VGA
 - A unique audio tone plays when each key is displayed or pressed
 - Replicate the sequence correctly to move on to the next round
 - Each round, the sequence length increases, increasing the difficulty